- Best for kids because: Palazzo is near lots of things to do

 Summing Up: Is the Palazzo Child-Friendly?

 No hotel-casino, even those with a reputation for being more family-friendly than most, can fully meet the needs of all travelers with children.
-The Palazzo, if you can afford it, despite the fact that it is not heavily promoted to families, is a place you might wish to consider, not only because the accommodations are spacious and comfortable, but also because between the property itself and other activities close by, there is plenty for children to do.
+The Palazzo, despite the fact that it is not heavily promoted to families, is a place you might wish to consider, not only because the accommodations are spacious and comfortable, but also because between the property itself and other activities close by, there is plenty for children to do.